sclab-io/sclab-io.github.io/docs/api/03-REST API/03-accounts-management.md

 }
 ```

-This endpoint remove user from your site, but user account is not removed.
+This endpoint remove user from your site.

 ### HTTP Request